warrickct/bulk-projection-converter/readme.md

 4. Run the python script.

 # Other
-THe .tsv files included are the inputs and output files used and created from by this program.
+The .tsv files included are the inputs and output files used and created from by this program.